jjsantanna/shodan_ip2openports/README.md

 This is a simple script that uses the Shodan.io API to get the open ports (output) of a specific IP address (input).

 Requirements:
-1) Create an account on Shodan.io and copy your API key
+* Create an account on Shodan.io and copy your API key;
-2) Install the Shodan API (python)
+* Install the Shodan API (python)
   $ sudo pip install shodan
   or
   $ sudo easy_install shodan

 Runing the script:
 python shoda_ip2openports.py <IP_address>